pypa/hatch/CONFIG.rst

     - ``zsh`` (nesting cannot be prevented)
     - ``xonsh`` (nesting cannot be prevented)

-*nest_shells*
-    Whether or not to nest shells, instead of killing them to prevent stacking.

 *pypaths*
     Maps names to an absolute path to a Python executable.